near/docs/docs/local-setup/local-dev-testnet.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-## 2. Authorize NEAR Shell on your NEAR account
+## 2. Authorize NEAR CLI on your NEAR account

-You'll now want to authorize NEAR shell on your NEAR account, which will allow NEAR Shell to deploy contracts on your NEAR account's behalf \(and spend your NEAR account balance to do so\).
+You'll now want to authorize NEAR CLI on your NEAR account, which will allow NEAR CLI to deploy contracts on your NEAR account's behalf \(and spend your NEAR account balance to do so\).

 If you don't have a NEAR account yet, take a look at [how to create a NEAR account](/docs/local-setup/create-account).